apache/beam/website/www/site/content/en/documentation/sdks/yaml-udf.md

 Sometimes one wants to split a PCollection into multiple PCollections that aren't necessarily disjoint.
-To send elements to multiple (or no) outputs, one could use an iterable column and precede the `Split` with an `Explode`.
+To send elements to multiple (or no) outputs, one could use an iterable column and precede the `Partition` with an `Explode`.

 ```
 - type: Explode